coryma/box-node-webhook-to-openwhisk-sample/README.md

 ```
 2. Log into the [IBM Cloud console](https://console.bluemix.net/openwhisk/actions)
     * Find your package and action in the right panel, and click the action name (ex. hello-box).
-3. Click "Parameters" section in the left-side navbar
-    * Paste the contents of your JSON config file into the `BOX_CONFIG` Parameter Value.
-4. Click "Endpoints" section in the left-side navbar
+3. Click "Endpoints" section in the left-side navbar
     * Copy the "URL" in "Web Actions"

 #### Step 4.
 Create a Box webhook to call the Lambda function